Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Introduction

-We utilize a frictionless, fast-flowing ($\approx22$\,m/s) flat jet (FJ), whose first thin leaf is called liquid sheet (LS), see Fig.\ref{fig1}A. We prepare the FJ by colliding two cylindrical microjets.\cite{Stemer2023, Buttersack2023} Recent studies have shown that no turbulent mixing occurs, and an interior liquid-liquid interface is formed within the LS.\cite{Schewe2022, Stemer2023} Schewe et al. extracted qualitative information on oxidation reaction kinetics at a liquid-liquid interface by imaging the emergent chemiluminescence.\cite{Schewe2022} The proton exchange between two H$_2$O molecules, however, does not form any new product, and hence, the proton exchange cannot be observed.
-Instead, we investigate the liquid-liquid interface between H$_2$O and D$_2$O, where HDO forms rapidly (\ch{H2O + D2O <=> 2 HDO}) and educts and products can be distinguished spectroscopically, e.g., by Raman or infrared spectroscopy.\cite{Sarrazin2008, Nicodemus2011, Roberts2011, Dahms2017, Thaemer2015} The mixing of H$_2$O and D$_2$O in equal amounts leads to an equilibrium concentration of HDO of about $c_{HDO, eq.}$=27.5 M at 298~K, corresponding to an equilibrium constant of 3.85,\cite{Bigeleisen1973} and implying a \ce{H2O}:\ce{D2O}:HDO ratio of 1:1:2.
-Since H$_2$O and D$_2$O mix very efficiently, a freshly formed, initially sharp interface between these two liquids will vanish rapidly.
-This problem can be overcome by employing a fast-flowing H$_2$O/D$_2$O LS, allowing to obtain time-resolved information on the formation of HDO across the liquid-liquid interface, see Fig.~\ref{fig1}.
-Considering flow velocities, the mm-scale distances from the impinging point of the H$_2$O and D$_2$O microjets translate into reaction times on the 10-100~$\mu$s scale within the LS,\cite{Schewe2022} which is beyond the limits of the stopped-flow method commonly used to study fast kinetics.\cite{Chan1997, Kise2014}
+Here, we report the direct observation of proton-deuteron exchange across a water–water interface with millisecond time resolution (Fig.\,\ref{fig1}).
+We create the interface hydro-dynamically using a frictionless, fast-flowing ($\approx$ 22 m s$^{-1}$) flat jet, whose first thin leaf, the liquid sheet (LS, Fig.\,\ref{fig1}A), is formed by colliding two cylindrical microjets.\cite{Stemer2023, Buttersack2023} Since no turbulent mixing occurs, a well-defined interior liquid–liquid interface forms within the LS.\cite{Stemer2023, Buttersack2023} Schewe\,et\,al. previously imaged the chemiluminescence of an oxidation reaction at such an interface to obtain qualitative kinetics.\cite{Schewe2022} We probe the interface between H$_2$O and D$_2$O, where HDO forms rapidly (H$_2$O + D$_2$O $\rightleftharpoons$ 2 HDO) and reactants and products can be distinguished spectroscopically.\cite{Sarrazin2008, Nicodemus2011, Roberts2011, Dahms2017, Thaemer2015} Mixing equal amounts of H$_2$O and D$_2$O yields an equilibrium concentration of $c_{HDO,eq} \approx 27.5$\,M at 298\,K ($K_{eq} = 3.85$,\cite{Bigeleisen1973} i.\,e., a H$_2$O:D$_2$O:HDO ratio of 1:1:2).
+The two liquids mix efficiently, and an initially sharp interface softens quickly.
+Nevertheless, due to the steady-state within the LS and its high velocity, the travel distance from the impinging point (millimeters) translates into reaction and diffusion times of 10–-100\,$\mu$s,\cite{Schewe2022} beyond the reach of the stopped-flow method commonly used to study fast kinetics.\cite{Chan1997, Kise2014}